 Required Commodity Information

-- Country of Manufacturer
+- Country of Manufacturer (Supported by default in Shopify)

-- Commodity Description
+- Commodity Description (Requires metafields)

-A metafield is made up of 3 sections, a 'namespace', a 'key' and a 'value' i'll explain below what these mean and how they would be used using an analogy.
+A metafield is made up of 3 sections, a 'namespace', a 'key' and a 'value' I'll explain below what these mean and how they would be used using an analogy.

 Let's assume you're setting up your commodity metafields for your products: